omgninja/VPOS/README.md

 ## Usage/Examples
+There is a template to get started writing your own modules.
 Vposlaunch.js is the launch file, and modules are launched from here.
 VPOS is launched with:

 **npm run start**